-As an administrator, you're responsible for configuring ArcGIS Online to meet your organization’s needs and structure during setup and as your requirements change, and to take advantage of new capabilities.
+As an organization administrator, you're responsible for configuring ArcGIS Online to meet your organization’s needs and structure during setup and as your requirements change, and to take advantage of new capabilities.
 It's equally important to regularly maintain members, items, and groups to keep your organization uncluttered and optimally useful for its members.
 Some of these maintenance tasks, including monitoring use, can help you get the most value from ArcGIS Online.

 Member strategies